Who's that Pokémon?! And where do they rank in Pokémon Unite for Android?

 Heart of the cards

 Winning isn't everything, and if it means you get more enjoyment out of Unite by playing your favorite Pokémon, put 'em in there, coach!
 No matter how they rank, I know that Venusaur and Gengar will be in my own constant rotation as my go-to guys.
-And regardless of how they've ranked here, you may find that a Pokémon's move-set and strategies appeal to your playstyle more, so experiment and see what works for you!
+And regardless of how they've ranked here, each Pokémon's move-set and strategies appeal to your playstyle more, so experiment and see what works for you!

 These are the best gaming accessories for almost any Android phone